ceshine/kaggle-quest/README.md

 ![Submission Score](imgs/submission.png)

 This is at around 65th place on the private leaderboard.
-The post-processing (which unfortunately I did not use in the competition) gives a almost 0.03 score boost.
+The post-processing (which unfortunately I did not use in the competition) gives an almost 0.03 score boost.

 [Inference Kernel on Kaggle](https://www.kaggle.com/ceshine/quest-roberta-inference?scriptVersionId=28553401)